AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

    ![rail-view-example](assets/rail-view-example-vanilla.png)

 If the value of the AssetSelector `rail` is set to `false` or is not mentioned in the properties, Asset Selector displays in the Modal view by default.
+The `acvConfig` property is used to enable rail view of asset viewer.
+[Visit enable or disable drag and drop](#enable-disable-drag-and-drop) to understand the usage of `acvConfig` property.

 <!--
 ### Example 2: Use selectedAssets property in addition to the path property